Ecotrust/madrona.ecotrust.org/services/index.md

 <div class="row services">
     <div class="span8">

     <p>For over a decade, Ecotrust has been developing toolkits for decision support and spatial planning that leverage the power of GIS (geographic information systems).
-We have used that expertise to develop Madrona.</p>
-    <p>We offer a full range of services and can help you design and implement effective spatial planning tools and processes with Madrona.
+We offer a full range of services for helping you design and implement effective spatial planning tools and processes with Madrona.
 Regardless of your technology capacities, we can create a service package to meet your needs.</p>

     <h2>Technology Services</h2>
         <p>Do you need a single feature developed or an entire tool?
 We have a team of developers and designers ready to help you out.
 Service areas include:</p>